relativityboy/bonmot/readme.md

 **This works for Collections** too!
 If you have a list of things BonMot will manage your views for you.
 Support for collections comes with free in-browser support for next/prev/last/first/goto pagination, and search.

+**Template Engine Agnostic** declare whatever template engine you want, or none.
+You may find BonMot is smart enough that you don't need one.
+(Originally written with built-in handlebars support, I decided it was a liability, and with only one exeption, the example project's templates are static html).

+BonMot is even smart enough to use the pre-existing html within its dom element if no tempalate has been given to it.
+This is a big advantage in scenarios where server side devs really feel a need to output html for insecurity reasons.

 #### Life Cycle Management
-Once your app is started, instantiating models and views can be as simple as handing a server response to your root view.
-If the models change, so do the associated views, being updated, created, and deleted to reflect current state.
-If you need to do something peculiar, everything is easily accessible with classic Backbone and DW-Backbone
+Once your app is started, instantiating models and views can be as simple as handing a servers response to your root view.
+If the models change, so do the associated views. they're updated, created, and deleted to reflect current state of your model tree.
+If you need to do something peculiar, everything is easily accessible with classic Backbone and DW-Backbone.

 #### Contained
-If you have requirejs on your site, BonMot is easy to add to a small part of your page.
+If you use requirejs or some other AMD compatible loader on your site, BonMot is easy to add to a small part of your page.
 Try it in a widget!

 #### Working Examples
 For an ever-evolving set of examples, see [bonmot-examples](https://github.com/relativityboy/bonmot-examples/)